OctopusDeploy/blog/blog/2020-01/operators-with-kotlin/index.md

 When used in this way, developers and operations staff sit outside of the cluster and look in.
 The cluster is managed with calls to `kubectl` made in an ad-hoc fashion or from a CI/CD pipeline.
 This means Kubernetes itself is quite naïve; it understand how to reconfigure itself to match the desired state, but has no understanding of what that state represents.

 For example, a common Kubernetes deployment might see three pods created: a front end web application, a backend web service and a database.
-The relationship between these pods is well understood by the developers deploying them, but Kubernetes only sees three pods to be deployed, monitored and exposed to network traffic.
+The relationship between these pods is well understood by the developers deploying them as being a classic three-tier architecture, but Kubernetes literally sees  nothing more than three pods to be deployed, monitored and exposed to network traffic.

 The operator pattern has evolved as a way of encapsulating business knowledge and operational workflows in the Kubernetes cluster itself, allowing a cluster to implement high level, domain specific concepts with the common, low level resources like pods, services, deployments etc.